Architecture

 Multi-layer security pipeline

-Bring your own LLM
+Bring your own models

 Durable agent lifecycle

-Aeira — Compliance-Grade Data Plane
+Aeira: Compliance-Grade Data Plane

 The data plane your auditor signs off on.